 - Your employer’s contact number is important.
 Just to be sure, if your HR department has more than 1 contact number, write them down as well.

 - If you don’t have a place to stay yet in Korea, write ‘undecided’ for Address in Korea and Phone No in Korea.
+Looking for a place to stay in South Korea?
+Find the perfect hotel that will fit your budget here.

 - For Purpose of Entry, if you’re going to Korea for a vacation, then write down “tour” or “vacation”.